mikeydebug/portfolio/README.md

 ## 🎯 About

-A modern, responsive portfolio showcasing my journey as a developer at **IIIT Allahabad**.
+A modern, responsive portfolio showcasing my journey as a developer at **IIIT Raichur**.
 This project represents my passion for building elegant, scalable solutions and demonstrates my proficiency in cutting-edge web technologies.

 ### ✨ Highlights